-A useful at-your-desk tool for verifying user-generated content can be found at:
+Follow this link to a useful at-your-desk tool for verifying user-generated content.

-http://verificationhandbook.com/book/.
 It provides various case studies that can easily be applied to potential UGC situations at VOA.

-If you are uncertain about using photos or video taken from social media, please see the guidance on copyright and fair use in the Legal Issues section of this Guide (p.
-72), or e-mail the Office of General Counsel at copyrightclearances@bbg.gov.
+If you are uncertain about using photos or video taken from social media, please see the guidance on copyright and fair use in the Legal Issues section of this Guide, or e-mail the Office of General Counsel at copyrightclearances@bbg.gov.